isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-wksts/c-metric-ind.md

 ---
 description: You can use worksheets to indicate that a metric has reached a defined threshold.
-seo-description: You can use worksheets to indicate that a metric has reached a defined threshold.
-seo-title: Create a metric indicator
 solution: Analytics
 title: Create a metric indicator
 topic: Data workbench